mierl/ZHT/Readme.txt

 Establish a ZHT
 ---------------------------------------------
+Note: the $protocol could only be "TCP" or "UDP"

 Server:
-Simply execute ./hash-phm $port $memberListFile $configFile to start a instance of ZHT server node.
+Simply execute ./server_general $port $memberListFile $configFile $protocol to start a instance of ZHT server node.
 How to stop servers: execute ./haltServer $memberListFile $configFile on any node.
 Client:
 For runing the example, run
-./client $numOps $memberListFile $configFile
-This will insert, lookup and remove $numOps records in ZHT servers.
+./client_general $numOps $memberListFile $configFile $protocol This will insert, lookup and remove $numOps records in ZHT servers.

 Class ZHTClient allows you to create a client object which featured with insert/lookup/remove access to a established ZHT network.